-All responses are identified as "no impact" but would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts to air quality/greenhouse gas emissions.
+All responses are "no impact" or would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts to air quality/greenhouse gas emissions.

 3. Water Quality (TRPA Checklist Questions)